Ragnaraven/AndBackup/README.md

 ## Prerequisites

-- Node.js
-- npm (Node Package Manager)
+- None, if you are using the precompiled executable file.

 ## Installation

+### Using the Node.js Script

 1. Clone the repository or download the source code to your local machine.